 After creating the habit of regularly capturing all tasks in daily life to the Inbox, half the work is done.
 The second half would be the habit of actually going through all noise and filter out the important things.

 A review is to be done in a relaxing state.
 While the capturing might be a quick note on the go, during a meeting or maybe even dictated to Siri in the car, the review should have another state of mind.
 Take your time and go through all entries.
 What is important?
 What is not, anymore?
-Now, it is the time to actually put some thought into all entries.
+Now, it is the time to put some thought into all entries.

 After clearing out all duplicates and noise, the Inbox should already be much cleaner.
-Now, every task in the Inbox should have actual meaning.
-Something worth tackling the next working day, an important errand, or a new project to start at some point.
+Now, every task in the Inbox should have actual meaning: Something worth tackling the next working day, an important errand, or a new project to start at some point.

 Time to structure your work

 In a second read-through, it is time to organize and structure things.
 For every task, attach relevant metadata.
 What project does this task belong to?
 Is there a real deadline?
 A deadline should be a hard deadline, no I want to finish it by that day.
-There could be also a deferring date – a point in time from when this task is actually doable.
-If the task is too big, to actually be a task, create a new project from it.
+There could also be a deferring date – a point in time from when this task is doable.
+If the task is too big to actually be a task, create a new project from it.
 Lastly, keywords or tagging can help to find the task later on.

 This previous step might even induce new ideas.
 It is a perfect time for further brainstorming.
-When going through all captured task since the last review, one can often come up with new thoughts or plans, which were not even there when actually capturing that initial task.
+When going through all captured task since the last review, one can often come up with new thoughts or plans, which were not even there when capturing that initial task.
 You can think about sub-tasks or how projects could be carried out.
-Over in our article on structured task management, we look at this in a greater detail.
+Over in our article on structured task management, I look at this in greater detail.

 If doing all these steps one after another, it should be easy to achieve an Inbox Zero.
 That means, there is nothing in the Inbox anymore.
-Everything is filed away to the relevant project, a structure is in place and it will be easy to tackle on the next working day.
+Everything is filed away to the relevant project, a structure is in place, and it will be easy to tackle on the next working day.

 During this capture phase, do not worry about noise; enter tasks into the system just as they come up.
 There is also no need to worry about meta-data; projects, tags, or dates – all that can be done later.

 Later, it is time for reviewing these entries.
-A convenient point in time might be the end of each work day, or the start of the next work day, whatever feels more natural.
+A convenient point in time might be the end of each workday, or the start of the next workday, whatever feels more natural.
 If there is a time slot for going through the Inbox regularly, nothing will pile up, and every idea will be looked at.